TL;DR

 The Challenge: Time is of the essence in cybersecurity.
 The longer a threat goes undetected or unresolved, the more damage it can cause.
 Traditional SOCs often struggle with slow response times due to manual threat investigations and resource constraints.
 When dealing with sophisticated attacks that move quickly through systems, these delays can lead to costly breaches.

 How Agentic AI Helps: AI SOC analysts drastically reduce the time it takes to respond to threats.
-By automating the initial stages of threat investigation, AI SOC analysts can identify potential risks in real time and even suggest or implement remediation measures.
+By automating the initial stages of threat investigation, AI SOC analysts identify potential risks in real time and escalate confirmed threats with the full evidence trail attached.
 This immediate response capability allows SOC teams to act quickly, preventing minor incidents from escalating into major breaches.
 SOCs using AI can shorten their mean time to conclusion (MTTC) and mean time to respond (MTTR), giving them an edge in staying ahead of attackers.

 4. Skills Shortage